Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Early on, Churchill’s views about African natives marked him as a dangerous radical.
-In 1899, imprisoned in Pretoria, he argued with a Boer jailer who mocked Britain’s racial policies:
+In 1899, he went to South Africa as a war correspondent.
+Captured near Chieveley, thence traveling by rail to his prison in Pretoria, he harangued Boer guard who mocked Britain’s racial policies:

 Well, is it right that a dirty Kaffir should walk on the pavement—without a pass too?
 That’s what they do in your British Colonies.
 Brother!
 Equal!
 Ugh!
 Free!
 Not a bit.
 We know how to treat Kaffirs….
 Educate a Kaffir!
 Ah, that’s you English all over.
 No, no, old chappie.
 We educate ’em with a stick.
 Treat ’em with humanity and consideration—I like that.
 They were put here by the God Almighty to work for us.
 We’ll stand no damned nonsense from them….
 Insist on their proper treatment will you!
 Ah, that’s what we’re going to see about now.
 We’ll settle whether you English are to interfere with us before this war is over.